Teaching English in Thailand

 - The nearest airport for the Phanga Na Teaching program is Phuket Airport ( HKT ).
 For Surin Teaching the nearest airport is Bangkok.

 - You will need to arrange a taxi or take a bus from Phuket to reach Kuraburi, PhangNa.
 Our local team can arrange this for you.
 For the Surin Teaching Program your airport transfers are included.

 - You can get visas on arrival for Thailand.

 - Travel Insurance is compulsory on this program.
 You can get in touch with our team if you need travel insurance organised.

 - Vaccinations are important.
 We recommend you visit your local travel clinic to find out what vaccines you should take.

 - We work with the Foreign & Commonwealth Office for travel to Thailand.
 Goto www.gov.uk/knowbeforeyougo to find out how best to avoid trouble when abroad.
 Packed with essential travel advice and tips, the website also offers up-to-date country information.

 - For support on any of the above email us firstname.lastname@example.org

-We will go with you to the project and help plan lessons, while offering feedback from previous volunteers and worksheets that have been used to help them plan their lessons.
-We make sure that you have a good introduction to the teachers at the center, and they will be looking out for you during your time here.
+For both location our local teams will go with you to the project while offering feedback from previous volunteers and worksheets that have been used to help them plan their lessons.

 What Happens When I Arrive?